 It is true that some patients find they only need Tylenol for a few days after gynecomastia surgery.
 But it’s impossible to predict that up front, and you don’t want to regret not having something a little stronger on hand, even if you only take it for a day or two.
 If you generally do not like to take prescription pain meds look at it this way: any help you can get that lets you rest easily during the initial post-op period is worthwhile.

 Prepare your Home

-There’s a factor that can aid in a comfortable recovery that some of our New York man boob patients forget to think about, and that’s getting things squared away at home.
+There’s a factor that can aid in a comfortable man boob surgery recovery that some of our South Florida patients forget to think about, and that’s getting things squared away at home.
 Give some thought to supplies you might need for a bit of a “staycation,” or ask for our input.
 We’ll suggest you stock your kitchen with some favorite foods, especially those that are easy to prepare and eat.
 And it’s a good idea to have plenty of fluids on hand as well.